LiamTalberg/StuQuestions-Question-Generator/ReadMe.txt

 - Once completed, the system will display the number of templates extracted.
 - Two files will also be created: one with the suffix "Clustered" and another with the suffix "TemplatesClustered"
 - e.g.: If the input file was called "allQuestions.txt":
-    - "allQuestionsClustered.txt" : Would contain all the questions listed in their respective clusters.
+    - "allQuestionsClustered.txt" : Would contain all the sample questions listed in their respective clusters.
     - "allQuestionsTemplatesClustered.txt" : Would contain the extracted templates in their respective clusters.
 - NOTE: The templates in this file will only be the valid templates that have met the extraction criteria.
 - After template extaction you will be prompted to enter the name of a text file from which you want questions to be generated.